KanoComputing/Pong.js/README.md

 * `wrapper` - Wrapping DOM element
 * `balls` - Array containing Ball objects
 * `loop` - GameLoop object
+* `bounces` - Number of ball bounces since last point
+* `totalBounces` - Number of ball bounces since the start of the current game
+* `hits` - Number of times a player hit the ball since last point
+* `totalHits` - Number of times a player hit the ball since the start of the current game

 #### Events